Reconstruction on Trees and Low-Degree Polynomials: Unknown Tree Setting

 where $\Pi_{\ell - 1}$ is a diagonal matrix encoding the marginal law of $X_w$ for any $w$ at depth $\ell - 1$, and similarly, if $u$ and $v$ are not siblings then they are at graph distance at least $4$ in $T$ so

 which is smaller by a factor of $|\lambda_2|^2$.
+(Note, here we are using the fact that in the case $|\lambda_2| > 0$, we additionally assumed the prior at the root is stationary and so the marginal law at every depth in the tree is the stationary distribution.)
 Observe that by Hoeffding's inequality and the union bound we have that with probability at least $1 - \delta/n$ that in the base case step, every entry of the matrix $\hat{\E}[e(X_u) e(X_v)^T]$ for every pair of leaves $u \ne v$ is within additive error $O(\sqrt{\log(n/\delta)/m})$ of its expectation.
 It follows from this and Lemma~\ref{lem:marginal-lb} that if $\alpha = (1/C_M) (|\lambda_2|^2 - |\lambda_2|^4)$ for $C_M$ a sufficiently large constant depending only on $M$, $\epsilon$ is sufficiently small with respect to $\alpha$, and $m = \Omega_M(\log(n/\delta))$ then in the base case the algorithm computes neighbors correctly.
 Observe that at each layer, if the algorithm has correctly reconstructed $T$ in all previous layers then the sets $S_u$ for all nodes $u$ in this layer are deterministic functions of $T$, and hence so are the queries the algorithm makes to $\hat E$.
 By a similar application of the union bound and Hoeffding's inequality as well as Theorem~\ref{thm:noise-robust-reconstruction} and the assumption that $d$ is sufficiently large with respect to $M$ it follows that the algorithm succeeds at all subsequent layers as well.

 Note that provided we take $\epsilon > 0$ is sufficiently small, we can show the base case of the argument will still succeed by using the triangle inequality, and the inductive step in the argument will succeed because of Theorem~\ref{thm:noise-robust-reconstruction}.